Asimov Press

 Pitch Guide

-Founded in 2023, Asimov Press publishes four Issues of a digital magazine and prints two essay anthologies per year.
+Founded in 2023, Asimov Press publishes four Issues of a digital magazine per year.

 We always welcome pitches from writers who can make sense of scientific progress, especially regarding biology’s impacts on climate, energy, security, agriculture, materials, and medicine, or in metascience.
 Our authors are typically researchers or policy experts with extensive knowledge in their field or journalists with a deep background in a scientific discipline.